HomeBeans/Fruit VegetablesHow to Grow an Eggplant in a Pot | Aubergine Care

 The most common pest for the eggplant is the black flea beetle, which feeds on the leaves of the plant; these insects are a common sight, but if the plant is healthy, they won’t do any harm, and also the aphids.

-One more common pest is the cutworm.
+One more typical pest is the cutworm.
 This worm, as its name suggests, usually cuts the plant at its base.
 This can be prevented by using a cutworm collar, or you can easily eliminate them by yourself.
 These pests can also be controlled using chemical pesticides, which we don’t recommend.

 Harvesting Eggplant